 Civil war between king and parliament raged between 1642 and 1646.
 Colchester escaped the fighting as it was in an area controlled by parliament during the war.
 Originally the townspeople supported parliament but they seem to have grown disillusioned.

-At the end of the 17th century a travel writer, Celia Fiennes described Colchester: 'Colchester is a large town.
+At the end of the 17th century a travel writer, Celia Fiennes described the town: 'Colchester is a large town.
 You enter the town by a gate.
 There are 4 in all.
-There is a large street which runs a great length down to the bridge, its nearly a mile long.
+There is a large street that runs a great length down to the bridge, it's nearly a mile long.
 Through the middle of it runs another broad street nearly the same length in which is the Market Cross and Town Hall and a long building, like stalls, on which they lay their bays, exposed for sale.
 Great quantities are made here and sent in bales to London.
-The whole town is employed in spinning, weaving, washing, drying and dressing their bays in which they seem very industrious.
+The whole town is employed in spinning, weaving, washing, drying, and dressing their bays in which they seem very industrious.
 The town looks a thriving place judging by the substantial houses.
-It has well paved streets, which are broad enough for 2 coaches to go abreast'.Get MCSA 2008 demos for ccda exam and ccdp exam with 100% guaranteed success.
-Our best quality 1Y0-A18 prepares you well before appearing in the final exams 6002.1.
+It has well-paved streets, which are broad enough for 2 coaches to go abreast'.

 COLCHESTER IN THE 18th CENTURY

 The Bluecoat School, a charity school for boys and girls, opened in 1710.
-It was called that because of the colour of the school uniforms.
+It was called that because of the color of the school uniforms.
 Hollytrees, which is now a museum was built in 1718.
 Colchester gained its first theatre in 1764.
 The Minories, which is now an art gallery, was built in 1776.

 During the 18th century the cloth trade in Colchester declined in the face of competition from the North of England.
 By the early 19th century it had died out.
 Although at the end of the 18th century a silk weaving industry began.
 Colchester dwindled to being a market town where agricultural produce was bought and sold.
 But it was still a fair size.
 In 1801 the population of Colchester was around 11,500, which was quite large by the standards of the time.
-In the early 19th century fulling mills (used to clean and thicken wool) were converted to milling grain to flour.
+In the early 19th-century fulling mills (used to clean and thicken wool) were converted to milling grain to flour.

 In the 18th century Colchester became famous for candied eryngo (sea holly) roots.
 A writer said: 'To the Colchester oysters let me subjoin another thing which Colchester is famous for viz. the excellent sweetmeats made of eryngo roots'.